moores-lab/MiRP/README.md

 8. Run supervised 3D class on binx4 segment averages to sort PF numbers.
-You will need 3D references in a directory for different PF numbers, and a star file with a list of these references and their paths (see example in âreferencesâ directory).
+You will need 3D references in a directory for different PF numbers, and a star file with a list of these references and their paths (see example in 3D_references directory).
 No need for a reference mask as one iteration only;

 		I/O tab: